ROOOO/YtbAudioDL/README.md

 ## OPTIONS
  - Server
   `-x --audio-quality 0` as default args.
 You can also add youtube-dl build-in OPTIONS if you want.
+  `-a toBeDownload`      Add a list of urls after running the getPlayListURLs.py.
  - Local
   -p         Server port(default 23333)
   -o         The directory prefix.
 (The same as `wget -P`)

 ## DISCRIPTION
+ 0. [OPTIONAL] Run `python getPlayListURLs.py PlayListURL` first.
  1. Run `ytbAudioDL.sh` on server.
  2. Run `ytbDL.py` on local for downloading audio files you downloaded on server.